Programming-PH/filipino-online-resources-for-students/README.md

-# Mga collection ng Tagalog Online Video Resources, Tutorials at iba pa para sa mga Filipino Students and aspiring programmers
+# Mga collection ng English, Tagalog at Bisaya Online Video Resources, Tutorials at iba pa para sa mga Filipino Students and aspiring programmers

 If you are a College CS/IT student learning ng programming or experienced developer who needs additional resources, we prepared a carefully curated list of resources and tutorials to help each other.